Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

-The first stage of determining the PSF model for an image is to identify a collection of objects in the image which are {\em likely} to be PSF-like.
-PSPhot uses the object moments to make the initial guess at a collection of PSF-like objects.
-At this point, the program has measured the second order moments for all objects identified by their peaks, as well as an approximate signal-to-noise ratio.
-All objects with a S/N ratio greater than a user-defined parameter (\code{PSF_SHAPE_NSIGMA} = 20.0) are selected by PSPhot, though objects which have more than a certain number of saturated pixels are excluded at this stage.
-PSPhot then examines the 2-D plane of $\sigma_x, \sigma_y$ in search of a concentrated clump of objects (see Figure~\ref{fig:moment.class}).
-To do this, it constructs an artificial image with pixels representing the value of $\sigma_x, \sigma_y$, using a user-defined scale for the size of a pixel in this artificial image (note that the units of the $\sigma_x, \sigma_y$ plane are the size of the second-moment in pixels in the original image).
-A typical value for the bin size is approximately 0.1 image pixels.
-The binned $\sigma_x, \sigma_y$ plane is then examined to find a peak which has a significance greater than XXX.
-Unless the image is extremely sparse, such a peak will be well-defined and should represent the objects which are all very similar in shape.
-Other objects in the image will tend to land in very different locations, failing to produce a single peak.
-To avoid detecting a peak from the unresolved cosmic rays, objects which have second-moments very close to 0 are ignored.
-The only danger is if the PSF is very small and too many of these objects are rejected as cosmic rays.
+The first stage of determining the PSF model for an image is to identify a collection of sources in the image which are {\em likely} to be unresolved (i.e., stars). \ippprog{psphot} uses the source sizes as estimated from the second moments to make the initial guess at a collection of unresolved sources.
+At this point, the program has measured the second order moments for all sources identified by their peaks, as well as an approximate signal-to-noise ratio, above the bright threshold.
+All sources with a S/N ratio greater than a user-defined parameter (\code{PSF_SN_LIM} = 20.0 for PS1 PV3) are selected by \ippprog{psphot}, though sources which have more than a certain number of saturated pixels are excluded at this stage.
+The program then examines the 2-D plane of $M_{x,x}, M_{y,y}$ in search of a concentrated clump of sources (see Figure~\ref{fig:moment.class}).
+To do this, it constructs an artificial image with pixels representing the value of $M_{x,x}, M_{y,y}$, using $0.1 \sigma^2_w$ as the size of a pixel in this artificial image.
+The binned $M_{x,x}, M_{y,y}$ plane is then examined to find a significant peak.
+Unless the image is extremely sparse, such a peak will be well-defined and should represent the sources which are all very similar in shape.
+Other sources in the image will tend to land in very different locations, failing to produce a single peak.
+To avoid detecting a peak from the unresolved cosmic rays, sources which have second-moments very close to 0 are ignored.
+For these sources, the flag bit \code{PM_SOURCE_MODE_DEFECT} is set.

 Once a peak has been detected in this plane, the centroid and second moments of this peak are measured.
-All objects which land within XXX $\sigma$ of this centroid are selected as likely PSF-like objects in the image.
+All sources which land within 2 pixels of this centroid are selected as candidate PSF sources in the image.

+When the second moments are measured, \ippprog{psphot} also counts the number of saturated pixels within the analysis aperture.
+If more than a single saturated pixel is found, and if the second moments of that object are more than one standard deviation larger than the clump identified above, this source is identified as a highly saturated star and marked with the flag bit \code{PM_SOURCE_MODE_SATSTAR}.
+Sources which have more than a single saturated pixel, but for which the second moments do not exceed the above limits are marked as likely saturated regions (e.g., bleed trails).
+These sources are skipping in most additional analyses and are marked with the flag bit \code{PM_SOURCE_MODE_SATURATED}.